 Because there’s so much money at stake in the sale/purchase of a home and so much potential profit for a seller, the real estate industry has its share of fraud and scams.
 And in the case of fraud, it’s usually the buyer – the one who lays out the cash – who suffers the most.
 The best way to avoid becoming a victim of fraud is to understand the common kinds of fraud and the preventive strategies.
-Here’s how to avoid home buyer fraud in Los Angeles.
+Here’s how to avoid home buyer fraud in Riverside.

 Common Kinds of Fraud